SerialCereal/simple-bot/README.md

 # simple-bot
 This is a repository for a basic discord bot with carefully explained code so you have no trouble reusing and adjusting it to your liking!
+My Discord Server: https://discord.gg/gFxw9MT